 Vegan cinnamon rolls with an apple cinnamon custard filling and creamy custard topping.
 An amazing vegan apple dessert and a fun variation of classic cinnamon rolls!
-Perfect for as a vegan Thanksgiving dessert or vegan Autumn/Fall dessert.
+Perfect for as a vegan Thanksgiving dessert or vegan Autumn/Fall breakfast or dessert.

 This post is sponsored by Nature's Charm.
 As always, all opinions are my own!

 - soo soft and will melt in your mouth

 Just like my popular vegan cinnamon rolls, this recipe uses very standard ingredients including flour, butter, sugar, an apple, cinnamon and yeast.

 I used Nature's Charm coconut custard which is sooo beautifully thick and creamy!
 The custard is in the cinnamon roll dough, filling and topping.
 It makes the dough super soft, adds creaminess to the filling and is a delightful topping by itself.

 I haven't tested this recipe with homemade vegan custard (from scratch or using vegan-friendly custard powder) so cannot vouch for results.
 However, it MAY work if your custard is thick!

 These cinnamon rolls are assembled just like normal cinnamon rolls!
 Once you've made the dough, basically you:

 - Roll the dough into a large rectangle